-OPPA established a subsidiary company LLC OPPA Commerce ("OPPA Commerce") in September 2018.
+LLC OPPA Commerce ("OPPA Commerce") was established as a subsidiary company of OPPA in September 2018.
 Its main activity is optimization of commercial activities of OPPA.
 The registered address of OPPA Commerce is 15 Al. Kazbegi Ave., 0160 Tbilisi, Georgia.
 OPPA's registered address is 15 Al. Kazbegi Ave., 0160 Tbilisi, Georgia.
+In November 2022, OPPA established a subsidiary company LLC Asterbit.
+The company's business activity is software development.
+The registered address of Asterbit is 15 Al. Kazbegi Ave., 0160 Tbilisi, Georgia.

-The number of employees of OPPA as of 31 March 2022 and 31 December 2021 was 363 and 357, respectively.
+The number of employees of OPPA (including all its subsidiaries) as of 31 March 2023 and 31 December 2022 was 380 and 360, respectively.